Sati (Hindu goddess): Daksha yajna and self-immolation

 There are varying accounts of this event.
+The Devi-Bhagavata Purana adds the reason behind Daksha's harsh behaviour.
+Shortly after Sati's marriage, Daksha polluted a sacred flower garland and as a result, he was cursed to hate his beloved daughter.
+At the sacrificial place, after Daksha discarded Sati's gifts and humiliated her, she used her cosmic powers and burnt her body.
 Some texts suggest that before Sati's death, Shakti promised that she will be reborn to a father who merits her respect and remarry Shiva.
-The Devi-Bhagavata Purana adds that after Sati's marriage, Daksha polluted a sacred flower garland.
-As a result, he was cursed to hate his beloved daughter.
-At the sacrificial place, Daksha discarded Sati's gifts and humiliated her, she used her cosmic powers and burnt her body.
 The Mahabhagavata Purana presents Sati as a fierce warrior.
 When Shiva prevented Sati from visiting the event, she transformed into the ten fearsome Mahavidya goddesses led by Kali, and surrounded him from the ten cardinal directions.
 Seeing his wife's powers, Shiva allowed her.
 Sati, transformed as Kali, went to the sacrifice and split herself into two entities — one real but invisible and another just Chhaya (shadow or clone).
 Chhaya Sati destroyed the sacred event by jumping into the sacrificial fire, while the "real" Sati is reborn as Parvati.
 The Brihaddharma Purana (c.
 13th century) narrates the creation of the Mahavidyas but there is no mention of Sati splitting into two.
 She retains her calming nature after Shiva allowed her.
 The most drastic change in this text is the absence of the self-immolation of Sati.
 Instead, the text mentions that she cursed her father and quit her body in a Himalayan cave.
 The Kalika Purana does not mention Sati going to the event, instead it is found that Sati left her body using a yogic process, after her niece, Vijaya informed her about the yajna.

-Formation of the Shakti Peethas
+Formation of the Shakti pithas

-Another important legend associated with Sati is the formation of the Shakti Peethas.
-Shakti Peethas are shrines of the Mother Goddess, believed to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati.
+Another important legend associated with Sati is the formation of the Shakta pithas.
+Shakta pithas are shrines of the Mother Goddess, believed to have enshrined with the presence of Shakti due to the falling of body parts of the corpse of Sati.
 It is believed that an enraged Shiva performed the Tandava dance with Sati's charred body, which led her body to come apart and the pieces fell at different places on earth.
 In a more detailed narration found in some texts, Shiva, crazed with grief, roamed with Sati's corpse throughout the universe, causing universal imbalance.
 The divinities called upon the god Vishnu to restore Shiva to normalcy and calm.
 Vishnu used his Sudarshana Chakra (discus weapon) to dismember Sati's cadaver, following which Shiva regained his equanimity.

 The legend ends with Sati's body being dismembered into many pieces which fell on earth at various places.
-Several different listings of these holy places, known as Shakti Peethas, are available; some of these places have become major centres of pilgrimage as they are held by the Goddess-oriented Shakta sect to be particularly holy.
-Besides main Shakti Peethas, some small peethas like Bindudham came into existence which are due to Sati's fallen blood drops.
+Several different listings of these holy places, known as Shakta pithas, are available; some of these places have become major centres of pilgrimage as they are held by the Goddess-oriented Shakta sect to be particularly holy.
+Besides main Shakta pithas, some small peethas like Bindudham came into existence which are due to Sati's fallen blood drops.